AiursoftWeb/Kahla.App/README.md

 Please view [here](https://cordova.apache.org/docs/en/latest/guide/platforms/android/index.html) for Cordova distribution document.

-## What is the relationship with other Aiursoft apps

-For all apps' information is stored in the developer project, it requires the developer project is well configured.

-To grant an app to access Aiursoft APIs, API needs to check its app id and app secret.
-API will submit those information to developer site to check and grant.

-All other Aiursoft apps which require access token will check the app detail with API app, for here stores all access tokens.

 ## How to contribute

 There are many ways to contribute to the project: logging bugs, submitting pull requests, reporting issues, and creating suggestions.